Caramelized Onion & Gouda Sourdough

 - Grilled cheese.
 Hands down, probably the best grilled cheese ever

-- Made into croutons and tossed in tomato soup
+- Made into croutons and tossed in homemade smoked french onion soup.

 - Toasted with butter.
 Sometimes simplest is best!

-- Made into a sandwich with smoked pork
+- Made into a sandwich with smoked pulled pork

 Recommended Equipment